 However, ID Quantique’s collaborators at the University of Geneva have achieved QKD over 300km experimentally.
 In collaboration with the UK Quantum Communications Hub, a government-funded industry-academic partnership for quantum technologies research, the company is also building a quantum backbone that will stretch from BT Adastral Park in Ipswich, across to the University of Bristol on the opposite coast (see figure 2).
 The Hub ‘has purchased quite a few systems from us’ for the first leg, from Ipswich to the University of Cambridge, according to Huttner.
 ‘BT is very interested in QKD,’ he adds.

 Toshiba Research Europe is also involved in the UK Quantum Communications Hub, but Toshiba’s QKD systems are already in use in Japan.
 ‘The T12 protocol shows exceptional performance and adaptability to different environments,’ Lucamarini said.
-‘The Genome system in Tokyo is an example of that.’
+‘The Genome system in Sendai is an example of that.’
 QKD is used to encrypt real data between the Toshiba Life Science Analysis centre and the Tohoku Medical Megabank.
 ‘Genome data is one of the best examples of information requiring long-term protection.
 A genetic problem can travel across generations and the people affected by it have the right to keep the secret.
 Everlasting protection of confidential data is what QKD can do best.’